Final Four or heading home: Winners and losers from the men's NCAA Tournament Elite Eight

 Follow college basketball reporter Scott Gleeson on Twitter @ScottMGleeson.

-This article originally appeared on USA TODAY: Winners and losers from the men's NCAA Tournament Elite 8
+This article originally appeared on USA TODAY: NCAA Tournament Elite 8 men's winners and losers